- How it Works

 - 0 or 5V Digital Output (DO)

 as well as a serial UART with transmit (Tx) and Receive (Rx) terminals.
 The serial USART on Wireless Endpoint PROs operates at 9600 baud (8N1).

 Analog Input (AI)

-The Wireless Endpoint PRO analog input is 0 to 5 volts and has a resolution of 10 bits.
+The Wireless Endpoint analog input is 0 to 5 volts and has a resolution of 10 bits.
 The 0-5 volt input is represented as a value from 0-1023 (10-bit).
 The 0-5V analog input can also be used to measure 0-20mA but switching an internal 250 ohm resistor in parallel with the 0-5V input.
 This is achieved using the DIP switch shown below:

 Digital Input (DI)

 The Digital Input is connected to a microcontroller pin and reads a 0 or low if the voltage is less than 0.8VDC and high or 1 if the voltage is greater than 2VDC.